International Project Grants Application Instructions

-- The applicant must be a citizen of a country other than the United States.
-Applicants holding dual citizenship in the United States and another country are not eligible.
+- The applicant must have citizenship in a country other than the United States.
+Women holding dual citizenship in the U.S. and another country or who are permanent residents of the U.S., or who pursue either of those during the grant year are not eligible.

 - The project must be implemented in the applicant’s home country and have a direct, positive impact on women and girls.